LTLA/BiocWorkflow2015/converted/workflow.md

 saveRDS(file="mm10-blacklist.rds", blacklist)
 ```

+Any user-defined set of regions can be used as a blacklist in this analysis.
-An alternative approach is to use predicted repeat regions from the UCSC genome annotation [@rosenbloom2015ucsc].
+For example, one could use predicted repeat regions from the UCSC genome annotation [@rosenbloom2015ucsc].
 This tends to remove a greater number of problematic regions (especially microsatellites) compared to the ENCODE blacklist.
 However, the size of the UCSC list means that genuine DB sites may also be removed.
 Thus, the ENCODE blacklist is preferred for most applications.
+Alternatively, if negative control libraries are available, they can be used to empirically identify problematic regions with the *[GreyListChIP](http://bioconductor.org/packages/release/bioc/html/GreyListChIP.html)* package.
+These regions should be ignored as they have high coverage in the controls and are unlikely to be genuine binding sites.

 # Testing for DB between pro-B and mature B cells